filiph/dartbin/README.md

 5. Grab the `go_src/go_src` file – that's your executable – and rename it.

-For other architectures (like Windows when you're running this on Mac, or vice versa), you'll need to provide a matching executable (`dart bin/main.dart --dart /full/path/to/dart.exe file.snapshot`) and you'll need to run the Go compilation with the correct GOOS and GOARCH (`env GOPATH=/full/path/to/go_src GOOS=windows GOARCH=386 go build -v`)
+For other architectures (like Windows when you're running this on Mac, or vice versa), you'll need to:

+* provide a matching executable
+  (`dart bin/main.dart --dart /full/path/to/dart.exe file.snapshot`)
+* run the Go compilation with the correct GOOS and GOARCH variables (`env GOPATH=/full/path/to/go_src GOOS=windows GOARCH=386 go build -v`)